 In today’s post, we look at how to force quit Menu Bar apps in macOS.

-First of all, to force quit an app that is not responding in macOS is usually just a few clicks.
+Force quitting an app that is not responding in macOS is usually just a few clicks.
 First, click the icon and select Force Quit, then find the app in the Force Quit Applications window, and click on Force Quit.
 Simple and easy.

 However, this is not quite so useful when the app lives in the Menu Bar and does not appear in the Force Quit Applications window.